+Harassment is defined as inappropriate conduct that is repeated enough, or serious enough, to negatively impact a student's educational, physical or emotional well-being.
 It is a violation of law and of school rules for any student to harass or intimidate another student, or staff member.
-If a student is the victim of any unwanted sexual actions, or comments or derogatory statements, or actions concerning his/her gender, religion, race, ethnic group, or disability, the student should report such behavior to the principal.
+If a student is the victim of any unwanted sexual actions, comments, derogatory statements, or actions concerning his/her gender, religion, race, ethnic group, or disability, the student should report such behavior to the principal.
 All reports shall be kept confidential and shall be investigated.
+Reference Board Policy 2266